Creating an Access Control Policy

 • Destination Ip: Enter the destination IP address.

-• Netmask: Enter the subnet mask address.
+• Netmask: Enter the subnet mask value.

 • Destination Port: Enter the port number.